Creating a Custom Sink Hole

-- In this example, the CAD Spline tool is used to draw the shape over the existing sink to ensure the size is correct.
+- In this example, the CAD tools are used to draw the shape over the existing sink to ensure the size is correct.

 - Select the polyline and use the Transform/Replicate Object edit tool to move the CAD object away from the sink and cabinet.